bekk/bekk-christmas/post/react/wip-swr.md

 calendar: react
 post_year: 2020
 post_day: 4
-title: "[WIP] SWR"
+title: Intelligent fetching and caching with SWR
 image: https://images.unsplash.com/photo-1488301573961-2c3f346509d6?ixid=MXwxMjA3fDB8MHxwaG90by1wYWdlfHx8fGVufDB8fHw%3D&ixlib=rb-1.2.1&auto=format&fit=crop&w=2400&q=80
 ingress: "Every now and then, a library surfaces that change the way you're used to thinking.
 In this case, it is rethinking the data flow in your React app.
-  SWR provides a complex data store with a simple interface, helping you write simple patterns and less code.  "
+  SWR provides a complex data store with a simple interface, helping you write simple patterns with less code.  "
 links: []
 authors:
   - Jon Johansen
 ---
 [SWR](https://swr.vercel.app/) has quickly become one of my favorite tools in my toolbox.
 The name SWR refers to the caching strategy *stale-while-revalidate*, and in its essence, the library provides just this, a caching strategy.
 The library is made by [Vercel](https://vercel.com/), the creators of [Next.js](https://nextjs.org/), and has excellent documentation.

 SWR has interfaces to easily cache resources from your backend, regardless of which underlying data fetching library you're using.
 You provide the data fetching, SWR handles the caching, and stores it for you.
-As one would expect from a caching library.
+Simple as that.
 However, SWR delivers a much more useful set of tools to manage the whole process of using remote resources.

 ## ✨ Getting the data
 Fetching data through the SWR is simple.
 The `useSWR` hook is your Swiss army knife.